40g Oats in Cups - Quick Answer

 40g Oats Conversion Chart - All Types

-40g of steel-cut oats is only 0.24 cups because they're much denser!
-Always check which type your recipe calls for.
+40g of steel-cut oats is only 0.24 cups (45% less than rolled oats) because they're nearly twice as dense!
+Always check which type your recipe calls for to avoid major measurement errors.

 Nutritional Benefits of 40g Oats